TRUEPIC/queryql/DOCS.md

 page `size` isn't greater than `100`.
 It's also recommended to prevent invalid values from reaching your database and causing query errors.

-QueryQL provides validation out-of-the-box with [Joi](https://github.com/hapijs/joi), although anyone can build their own validator to use a validation library they're more familiar with.
+QueryQL provides validation out of the box with [Joi](https://github.com/hapijs/joi), although anyone can build their own validator to use a validation library they're more familiar with.